 The High Court is the supreme judicial body in a state.
 According to Article 214, each state of India shall have a High Court.
 However, Article 231 also mentions that there can be a common High Court for two or more states or for two or more states and a Union territory.
 The IAS Exam aspirants should know the number of High Courts in India.
-There are 25 High Courts in India, three having control over more than one State.
+There are 25 High Courts in India, six having control over more than one State/UT.
 Delhi has a High Court of its own among the Union Territories.
-Each High Court shall consist of a Chief Justice and such other judges appointed by the President of India.
+Each High Court shall consist of a Chief Justice and such other judges as appointed by the President of India.

 This article will give you the list of High Courts, for the IAS Exam.

 |Aspirants can refer to the following links for Civil Services Examination preparation!|